Order of Timor-Leste: Grades

 Each grade may only be bestowed once upon the same person.
 The Grand Collar is bestowed exclusively on to Heads of sovereign States.
 Upon the completion of their term of office those persons who have served as the President of the Republic are entitled to be awarded the Grand Collar of the Order of Timor-Leste.
 The collar is granted on the day following the installation of the next President of the Republic.

 The medal of the order may also be granted to communities, institutions, diplomats, police forces and units and military units.
-The medal is granted to entities deemed worthy of recognition by way of an official report of the Council of Ministers, who have existed for at least 15 years and are likely to exist on into the future.
+The medal is granted to entities deemed worthy of recognition by way of an official report of the Council of Ministers, which have existed for at least 15 years and are likely to exist on into the future.
 Military and police units are not held to this same standard.